deyles-zz/sculejs/README.md

 If you have any specific questions about how to use _SculeJS_ then head on over to the [project wiki](https://github.com/dan-eyles/sculejs/wiki).

+## Do you use any coding standards?

+I run all core library code through [JSHint](http://jshint.com/) as part of my (currently manual) build process.
+Building code for other platforms such as web and Titanium takes a little bit of manual fiddling, so certain portions don't pass.
+It all runs though, and all test cases are verified by running JSUnit before any commits to TRUNK.

 ## How does it work?

 *SculeJS* stores collections of JavaScript objects in memory and uses a [Hybrid Virtual Machine](http://en.wikipedia.org/wiki/Virtual_machine "Virtual Machine") to process query expressions.